RoseMaster3000/fightorflight-aggro/README.md

 * Some held item will offer damage boost(type-enhancing items,Choice Specs, Choice Band,Muscle Band,Choice Glasses,Life orb)
 * * The life orb will also deal damage to the pokemon like the core series.A pokemon is immune to the damage if the pokemon's ability is Sheer Force or Magic Guard.
 * The sheer force will boost all moves' damage,but the move can no longer apply effects to the entities.(e.g. fire type move will no longer set the entity on fire)
+* Balance change: increase the maximum damage and increased the stat requirement slightly to encourage to player to try damage-enhancing items more.
 ## TODO
 - Type effectiveness for Pokemon entities:There doesn't seem to be a built-in type modifier list in Cobblemon,the data might be sent to showdown to process,which means I should spend some time to add it myself and test it.
 - Give more special effects to different moves.